Amrutha2509/Advance-Database-Managemnt-Systems-Implementation-of-Relational-Operators/README.md

 # Relational-Operators

-Well everyone know about the SQL opeators.
+Well everyone knows about the SQL opeators.
 But how do they work behind the scene?
 This project just does that!.
 Implementation of SQL operators in python..
 Implement the following functions in Python:
 >select(relation, predicate)